How to Book:

 How fit do I need to be?

 For our weekend trips, with their multi-day format, you would need to be reasonably fit and/or a regular mountain walker.
 We would advise some training in the form of cycling or running, or, of course, hiking.
+The hikes would be of a hard or hard/strenuous grade.

 What kit should I bring?